Forensic Schedule Assurance Review: A Vital Step Before Starting a Detailed Schedule Analysis

 7. MANY DIFFERENT TYPES OF FORENSIC SCHEDULE ANALYSIS METHODS EXIST

 Over the past 40 years, many variations of forensic delay analysis methodologies and approaches have been developed and utilized for analyzing schedule performance and schedule delay.
-AACE International’s Recommended Practice 29R-03, most recently issued on April 25, 2011, identifies and discusses nine different method implementation protocols for schedule analyses documenting the basic technical principles and guidelines for applying each type of analysis.
+AACE International’s Recommended Practice 29R-03, most recently issued on April 25, 2011, identifies and discusses nine different schedule analysis methods and protocols documenting the basic technical principles and guidelines for applying each type of analysis.
 Several of the more well-known forensic schedule analysis methods are listed below:4

 Some of these analysis methods are observational and qualitative while other methods are modeled and quantitative.
 Depending on the size of the schedule and complexity of the issues, the process for performing a forensic schedule analysis can quickly become complex.
 Each method has advantages and disadvantages with varying degrees of effort and associated costs, and should be carefully selected.